m1geo/octolux/doc/MQ.md

 ## Getting Inverter Status

-As mentioned in the README, the inverter sends power data when it feels like it.
+As mentioned in the README, the inverter sends power data (also called inputs) when it feels like it.
 This is every 2 minutes.
-There's no way to change this or ask for it on demand.

 It's sent by the inverter as 3 packets in sequence, around a second apart.
 When we receive each one, it is published under the keys `octolux/inputs/1`, `octolux/inputs/2`, and `octolux/inputs/3`.
 Each one always has the same set of data, and it should look something like this: